Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Introduction

-However, as far as we know, there has been little research regarding secure identification capacity for Gaussian wiretap channels\cite{gaussianwiretap}, when CR is available as a resource.
+In our work, we also address the problem of secure identification over Gaussian wiretap channels (GWCs) with common randomness (CR) being available as a resource.
+Secure identification has been extensively studied for discrete alphabets \cite{Boche2019SecureIU,IDforDataStorage,application} over recent decades due to its important potential use in many future scenarios.
+Indeed, for discrete channels, it was proved in \cite{Boche2019SecureIU} that secure identification is robust under channel uncertainty and against jamming attacks.
+It has been demonstrated that, in contrast to secure transmission, the identification capacity of the discrete wiretap channel coincides with the capacity of the main channel.
+This holds true only if the secrecy capacity elaborated in \cite{sectransmission} is strictly positive.
+Recently, the results were extended to the Gaussian case in \cite{wafapaper}.
+However, as far as we know, there has been limited research on the secure CR-assisted identification capacity for GWCs.
 The wiretap channel is a basic model considered by Wyner \cite{Wyner} in information-theoretic security.
-The wiretapper, in contrast to the discrete case, is not limited anymore and has an infinite alphabet.
-We also assume that the wiretapper has access to the correlated source signals.
-This is advantageous for the wiretapper since he has no limit on the hardware resolution.
+The wiretapper, in contrast to the discrete case, is now not limited anymore and has an infinite alphabet.
+Moreover, we assume the wiretapper has access to the correlated source signals.
+This is advantageous for him because he has no limitations on the hardware resolution.
 In our coding scheme, the sender wants to send a secure identification message to the legitimate receiver so that the receiver is able to identify his message.
-Both the sender and the receiver have shared an extra resource of randomness.
-The unauthorized party tries to identify an unknown message. \\ The main contributions of this paper consist in deriving the CR capacity over SISO and MIMO Gaussian Channels as well as using the obtained results on CR capacity to provide an achievable rate for correlation-assisted secure identification over Gaussian wiretap channels.\\ The paper is organized as follows.
-In Section \ref{sec2}, we provide the definition of an achievable CR rate for a model including two-correlated sources with communication over a SISO and MIMO Gaussian channel.
-In addition, we introduce the main definitions about correlation-assisted identification and secure identification.
-In Section \ref{sec3}, we propose a single-letter characterization of the CR capacity over SISO Gaussian channels.
-We use this result to completely solve the Gaussian MIMO case by establishing the corresponding CR capacity.
-In Section \ref{sec4}, we derive a lower bound on the secure identification capacity when the resource CR is available.
+Both the sender and the receiver share an extra resource of randomness.
+Meanwhile, the unauthorized party attempts to identify an unknown message.

+The main contributions of this work consist of deriving a single-letter formula for the CR capacity for the standard two-source model with one-way communication over SISO and MIMO Gaussian channels, as well as using the obtained results on CR capacity to provide an achievable rate for correlation-assisted secure identification over Gaussian wiretap channels.